meshcloud/meshcloud-docs/docs/osb.lbaas.md

 ---
 id: osb.lbaas
-title: Load Balancer Service (osb-lbaas/lbaas-ng)
+title: Load Balancer Service (osb-lbaas)
 ---

 Cloud Foundry offers shared and private [domains](cloudfoundry.domains.md).
 To successfully use private domains with HTTPS, users need to [provision a private domain](cloudfoundry.domains.md) and a load-balancer that terminates SSL and forwards it to Cloud Foundry's platform router.
 The recommended way to achieve this is to use this LBaaS service.